Held on the streets of New York since 1762, the New York City Saint Patrick's Day Parade and Festival

 can also be viewed live online through a webcast on the parade's website at NYCStPatricksParade.org and NBC 4's website at nbcnewyork.com.

-Sixty-five high school marching bands from 17 states are among the more than 150 bands participating in the 2014 parade:
+Sixty-five high school marching bands from 17 states were among the more than 150 bands participating in the 2014 parade:

 Aquinas H.S.
 Band, Bronx, NY